ExtremeFiretop/MerlinAutoUpdate-Desktop/README.md

 This script allows you to remotely identify a beta or stable firmware update for an ASUS Merlin router, and automatically download and update via an unattended method.

+Here's a breakdown of what the script does:

+1. Set Router Values: This section sets various configuration values related to the router, such as its model, IP address, user credentials, and domain for DDNS.
+2. Set System Values: This section sets paths and other system-related values, such as where to download firmware, where to extract it, and the type of web service being used.
+3. Set Web Page URLs: This section sets the URLs for the beta and release firmware versions.
+4. Show Windows Toast Notification Function: This function (Show-Notification) is used to display Windows toast notifications.
+It takes in a title and text for the notification.
+5. Get Web Page Content: This section fetches the content of the beta and release firmware web pages.
+6. Find Firmware Links: This section parses the fetched web pages to find links to the firmware files.
+It then sorts these links based on the version number to determine the newest beta and release firmware versions.
+7. Determine Newest Firmware: This section compares the newest beta and release firmware versions to determine which one is the most recent.
+8. Get Local Build Info: This section retrieves information about the currently installed firmware version.
+9. Compare Firmware Versions: This section compares the newest online firmware version with the currently installed version to determine if an update is needed.
+10. Backup DDNS Certificate: If the $BackupDDNSCert variable is set to $True, this section backs up the DDNS certificate from the router to the local machine.
+If $DDNSCertInstall is also $True, it stops the web service, copies the certificates to the appropriate directory, and then restarts the web service.
+11. Download and Verify Firmware: This section downloads the newest firmware, verifies its checksum, and then proceeds with the update if the checksum is valid.
+If the checksum is not valid, it will retry the download up to a maximum number of times specified by $maxAttempts.
+12. Update Firmware: If the downloaded firmware is newer than the currently installed version, this section uploads the new firmware to the router, flashes it, and then reboots the router.
+13. Exit: If no updates are available or after the update process is complete, the script displays a notification and then exits.

+Important Notes:

+The script uses external tools like pscp.exe and ssh to interact with the router.
+Ensure these tools are available in the system's PATH or specify their full paths in the script.
+Before running such scripts, always backup your router's configuration and any other important data.
+There's always a risk of data loss or other issues when updating firmware.

 General Instructions:
 This script is targeted to be used on Asus routers running the modified Asuswrt-Merlin software.
 To use this scripts you must first have.